 Where?: Tai Hang, Causeway Bay.

-The theme for this year is "Happy Reunion by the Riverside".
-On these bright, moonlit nights, the Sha Tin Park becomes a festive playground with a wide array of lanterns taking the shapes of rabbit and other adorable animals.
+On these bright, moonlit nights, Tsing Yi Park becomes a festive playground with a wide array of lanterns taking numerous shapes.
 Also on offer are Chinese handicraft demonstrations, lantern riddles, as well as music and dance shows that are both traditional and innovative.

-Prior year: Lee Tung Avenue Over 800 traditional Chinese lanterns, in a bright colour scheme will be hanging above Lee Tung Avenue to create a magnificent scene this Mid-Autumn Festival.
+Over 800 traditional Chinese lanterns, in a bright colour scheme will be hanging above Lee Tung Avenue to create a magnificent scene this Mid-Autumn Festival and on the Festival proper, the return of the popular LED Fire Dragon Parade!

 Where?: Lee Tung Avenue